gameontext/sample-room-nodejs/README.md

 Our source code is stored on GitHub.

-1. Fork the project located in [GitHub](https://github.com/cfsworkload/gameon-room-nodejs) to your own GitHub repository.
+1. Head the project's [GitHub](https://github.com/cfsworkload/gameon-room-nodejs) repository and fork it to your own GitHub repository.
 2. Navigate to [IBM DevOps](https://hub.jazz.net/).
 3. Click **CREATE PROJECT**.
 4. Select **Link to an existing GitHub repository**.